 Open plan living area comprising:

-Fully-equipped kitchen with electric cooker with 2 ovens and 4 ring hob, fridge/freezer, dishwasher, plenty of utensils and good quality china and glasses.
+Fully equipped kitchen with electric cooker with 2 ovens and 4 ring hob, microwave, fridge/freezer, dishwasher, plenty of utensils and good quality china and glasses.

-Cosy seating area with log burner and TV with Sky and DVD player, iPhone docking station.
+Cosy seating area with wood burner and TV with Sky and DVD player, iPhone docking station.

 Utility room with washing machine and additional storage space.